kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 ### Main takeaways from Alphabet/Google earnings report

 <div class="cardlist" markdown="1">
-- net income result **looks impressive** both in size and growth, **but it is just an illusion created by** huge tax last year and **extraordinary items** from unrealized gains.
+- net income result **looks impressive** both in size and growth, **but it is just an illusion created by** huge tax last year and from unrealized gains.

 - the **revenue growth rate is solid** and Google is dominating search business

 - revenue is not Alphabets/Google problem, but it looks that **Alphabet does not have its expenses under control**.
 Google expenses are growing significantly quicker than revenue.
 This is a long term trend for Alphabet/Google.

-- Action on this expenses issue so far not in sight.   ....xxxxx...
 </div>